0bugTeam/0bugTeam.github.io/content/BHMEAQ2024/Notey.md

 }))
 ```

-The extended set to true basically allows user to provide user input as an object
+The extended set to true basically allows user to provide user input as an object or any other valid format

 ```
 note_id=66&note_secret[secret]=1